Bryant heads list of NBA free agents

 Bryant, who is scheduled to stand trial on a rape charge in August, has played

-eight seasons in Los Angeles since joining the Lakers out of Lower Merion High
+eight seasons in Los Angeles since the Lakers selected him out of Lower Merion

 The 25-year-old has averaged 21.8 points, 5.0 rebounds and 4.3 assists in 561